 $100.00 – Pizza for staff during late night editing sessions

-Outreach to find new members, apply to funding grants for money to print the magazine, and brainstorm with members about possible content and projects for this year’s issue.
+Outreach to find new members, apply to funding grants for money to print the magazine, brainstorm with members about possible content and projects for this year’s issue, work on upcoming podcast

 Interview workshop, writing workshop, content presentations, and work meetings.

 Edit content and fact-check articles.
 After text is finalized, the articles and content are formatted in the graphic design workshop.
 In mid-spring, we publish the magazine by sending files to Community Printers.
 In late spring, we distribute the magazine across campus and publish online.